 that the efforts of the protagonist have led to the successful

 The Hero's Journey—as a "Mythic Structure for Writers"—according to

-Christopher Vogler, appears on the website The Writer's
+Christopher Vogler, in The

 I like the cover of Vogler's book because